-Compensation Committee - The Compensation Committee operates under a written charter adopted by the Board, which is available on the Company's website at corp.turtlebeach.com under the heading "Investor Relations-Corporate Governance-Compensation Committee Charter."
-The primary purpose of the Compensation Committee is to assist the Board in exercising its responsibilities relating to compensation of the Company's executive officers, directors and employees and to administer the Company's equity compensation and other benefit plans including the 2013 Plan.
+Compensation Committee - The Compensation Committee operates under a written charter adopted by the Board, which is available on the Company's website at https://corp.turtlebeach.com/ under the heading "Corporate Governance-Compensation Committee Charter."
+The primary purpose of the Compensation Committee is to assist the Board in exercising its responsibilities relating to compensation of the Company's executive officers, directors and employees and to administer the Company's equity compensation and other benefit plans including the 2013 Stock Based Incentive Compensation Plan, as amended from time to time.

-In carrying out these responsibilities, the Compensation Committee reviews all components of executive officer and employee compensation for consistency with its compensation philosophy, as in effect from time to time.
-The functions of the Compensation Committee include, among other things (i) designing and implementing competitive compensation policies to attract and retain key personnel; (ii) reviewing and formulating policy and determining the compensation of the Company's executive officers and employees; (iii) reviewing and recommending to the Board the compensation of the directors; (iv) administering the Company's equity incentive plan and granting equity awards to employees and directors under this plan; (v) engaging compensation consultants or other advisors it deems appropriate to assist with its duties; and (vi) reviewing and evaluating, at least annually, the Compensation Committee's charter.
+In carrying out these responsibilities, the Compensation Committee reviews all components of executive officer and, as appropriate, employee compensation for consistency with its compensation philosophy, as in effect from time to time.
+The functions of the Compensation Committee include, among other things: (i) designing and implementing competitive compensation policies to attract and retain key personnel; (ii) reviewing and formulating policy and determining the compensation of the Company's executive officers and employees; (iii) reviewing and recommending to the Board the compensation of the directors; (iv) administering the Company's equity incentive plan and granting equity awards to employees and directors under this plan; (v) engaging compensation consultants or other advisors it deems appropriate to assist with its duties; and (vi) reviewing and evaluating the Compensation Committee's charter.

 The Compensation Committee makes all decisions regarding the CEO's compensation.
-Decisions regarding the compensation of other NEOs are made by the Compensation Committee in consultation with, and upon the recommendation of, the CEO.
+Decisions regarding the compensation of the other Named Executive Officer is made by the Compensation Committee in consultation with, and upon the recommendation of, the CEO.
 In this regard, the CEO provides the Compensation Committee evaluations of business goals and objectives and executive performance and recommendations regarding salary levels, equity grants and other incentive awards.
-The Compensation Committee's charter authorizes the Compensation Committee, in its sole discretion, to retain and terminate consultants to assist it in the performance of its duties, including the evaluation of compensation for the NEOs.
+The Compensation Committee's charter authorizes the Compensation Committee, in its sole discretion, to retain and terminate consultants to assist it in the performance of its duties, including the evaluation of compensation for the Named Executive Officers.
 The Compensation Committee has sole authority to approve the fees and other retention terms of any such consultant.

-Pursuant to its authority under its charter to retain compensation consultants, the Compensation Committee engaged Compensia, Inc. ("Compensia"), an executive compensation consulting firm, to act as its independent advisor with respect to 2018 compensation decisions.
+Pursuant to its authority under its charter to retain compensation consultants, the Compensation Committee engaged Compensia, Inc. ("Compensia"), an executive compensation consulting firm, to act as its independent advisor with respect to 2020 compensation decisions.
 All services provided by Compensia to the Compensation Committee are conducted under the direction and authority of the Compensation Committee, and all work performed by Compensia must be pre-approved by the Compensation Committee.
 Compensia does not provide any other services to the Company and does not own any shares of the Company's stock.
 There are no personal or business relationships between the Compensia consultants and any executive of the Company.
-In addition, there are no personal relationships between the Compensation committees for which it works receive conflict-free advice.
+In addition, there are no personal relationships between the Compensia consultants and any member of the Compensation Committee.
+Compensia maintains a detailed conflict of interest policy in order to ensure that the compensation committees for which it works receive conflict-free advice.

-The current members of the Compensation Committee are Messrs.
-Ballard, Keitel and Doornink, and Mr. Ballard is the Chair of the committee.
-The Board has determined in its business judgment that Messrs.
-Keitel, Doornink and Ballard are "independent" as defined in the applicable Nasdaq listing standards, non-employee directors under SEC Rule 16b-3 and outside directors under Section 162(m) of the Internal Revenue Code of 1986, as amended.
-The Compensation Committee met six (6) times in 2018.
+The current members of the Compensation Committee are Mr. Ballard, Ms. Hung and Mr. Keitel, and Mr. Ballard serves as the Chair of the committee.
+The Board has determined that Mr. Keitel, Ms. Hung and Mr. Ballard are "independent" as defined in the applicable Nasdaq listing standards, non-employee directors under SEC Rule 16b-3 and outside directors under Section 162(m) of the Internal Revenue Code of 1986, as amended.
+The Compensation Committee met four (4) times in 2020.
+Ms. Hung joined the Compensation Committee following her appointment to the Board in April 2021.